Unfortunately, We Don’t want Competance in our Leaders, We want Relatability

 The Trump presidency is what happens when a regular guy becomes president.
 I’m serious.
 A person that we all know, maybe have beers with or see on the bus everyday or slices our cold-cuts.
 This is currently who our President is and it is largely why.

-Everyone has that boyfriend of your girlfriends friend whose just a little racist, but doesn’t think they are, shrouded in “I’m just telling it like it is” or the dreaded “I’m not a racist but….”; everyone has those friends or friends of friends who can’t process more then one perspective at a time about any issue, they find an angle they can use, that they think is unassailable, and despite any evidence to the contrary, absolutely will-not-change.
+Most people have that boyfriend of your girlfriends friend whose just a little racist, but doesn’t think they are, shrouded in “I’m just telling it like it is” or the dreaded “I’m not a racist but….”; a lot of us have those friends or friends of friends who can’t process more then one perspective at a time about any issue, they find an angle they can use, that they think is unassailable, and despite any evidence to the contrary, absolutely will-not-change.

-Everyone has that family member whose view of the world is hardened like granite and the only option is we don’t talk about certain things at holidays or graduations.
+Some of us have that family member whose view of the world is hardened like granite and the only option is we don’t talk about certain things at holidays or graduations.
+Sound familiar?
+Once you counter wiht anything resemblig logic it’s ‘I don’t want to talk about it!’, rational family member-‘Well you brought it up!’

-Everyone has had that significant other who after being together for a while we’re surprised to learn was a little bit of a bigot, or classist or homophobe.
-Everyone knows that person at the bar who flouts incorrect facts, a flawed narrow perspective or fallacious logic and gets angry to the point of blows when you challenge them with real logic and actual facts or will not accept how they insist on constructing their argument with ‘YOU’ as the base of their hypothetical foundational thesis rather then the actual topic with an objective perspective; because it was either a direct challenge to the personal philosophy they have been clinging to for years or a refusal to admit flawed logic, caught in this trap, rather then change, the reaction is fight.
+A percentage of us have had that significant other who after being together for a while we’re surprised to learn was a little bit of a bigot, or classist or homophobe.
+Some of us know that person at the bar who flouts incorrect facts, a flawed narrow perspective or fallacious logic and gets angry to the point of blows when you challenge them with real logic and actual facts or will not accept how they insist on constructing their argument with ‘YOU’ as the base of their hypothetical foundational thesis rather then the actual topic with an objective perspective; because it was either a direct challenge to the personal philosophy they have been clinging to for years or a refusal to admit flawed logic, caught in this trap, rather then change, the reaction is fight.

 Unfortunately, we are all Trump it seems, and to be honest, this is why he won; it certainly wasn’t because of his philosophy or grasp of the issues or his polish and poise; it was his relatability.